carpentries-incubator/twitter-with-twarc/_episodes/01-introduction.md

 organization referred to as [Documenting the Now](https://www.docnow.io/).

-Twarc allows you to request specific data based on keywords, hashtags, events, and other areas of interest.
+twarc allows you to request specific data based on keywords, hashtags, events, and other areas of interest.
 Once you have your dataset, twarc has what the developers refer to as 'utilities'.
 These are python programs that can be run on the command line to explore and visualize your data.

 > ## Issues
 > If you run into any errors, the people who built twarc respond quite quickly (and they're very friendly).